ICTU/quality-time/docs/src/usage.md

 #### Desired time after which to review measurement entities

-Measurement entities (violations, issues, security warnings, etc.) can have one of five possible status: unconfirmed, confirmed, false positive, will be fixed, and won't fix.
+Measurement entities (violations, issues, security warnings, etc.) can have one of five possible status: unconfirmed, confirmed, fixed, false positive, and won't fix.
 When setting the state of a measurement entity to a state other than unconfirmed, the end date of the status is also set.
 The reason is to encourage the status of measurement entities to be periodically reviewed.
 The default values can be changed.

 ```{index} Trend table
 ```